CodeWarriorr/erc2280/README.md

 #### EIP712Domain

-This mandatory type should be included in the signed payload.
+This mandatory type MUST be included in the signed payload.

 ```solidity